devnup/ts-framework/README.md

 ts-framework
 ============

-A minimalistic framework for typescript based Application.
+A minimalistic framework for typescript based applications.

 ## Installing the Alpha Preview

 The currently API is considered to be "alpha" so it can change at any time.
 To ensure your project won't crash, refer to the specific commit, instead of a SemVer tag or git branch.

 For example: